Rev. 8 (Document updated 17-09-2021)

 Sensor name overrides

 The Sensors tab lets you set custom names for all your sensors.
-This makes it easier to distinguish between your sensors, so instead of having to remember that Extra Sensor 1 is the one in the greenhouse, you can simply set Extra Sensor 1 Name to Greenhouse, and this will be reflected through all the settings and the dashboard.
+This makes it easier to distinguish between your sensors on the dashboard, so instead of having to remember that Extra Sensor 1 is the one in the greenhouse, you can simply set Extra Sensor 1 Name to Greenhouse, and this will be reflected through all the settings and the dashboard and the sensors history.

 This is where you can create all you custom alerts.
 For undstanding purposes an Alert below is not the actual alert the user gets on the dashboard, as this is below called an Alert instance.
 An Alert below means the customized setting the user creates for when an Alert instance should happen.

 Battery alerts category

 Enabling the one setting in this category, and the app will react on incoming messages from your weather station regarding low battery, and create an alert instance on your dashboard.
 These alerts can, as of now, not be customized.